-Using any TSIG algorithm (HMAC- or DH) forces this option to KEY.
+Using any TSIG algorithm (HMAC-\ or DH) forces this option to KEY.

-Indicates the use of the key. type must be one of AUTHCONF, NOAUTH, or NOCONF.
+Indicates the use of the key, for use with -T KEY. type must be one of AUTHCONF, NOAUTHCONF, NOAUTH, or NOCONF.
 The default is AUTHCONF.
 AUTH refers to the ability to authenticate data, and CONF the ability to encrypt data.